 Semen Hyper-viscosity: a cause of infertility

-The prevalence of SHV is between 12-29 % and may have a negative impact of sperm motility and contribute to a poor outcome in both natural and assisted conception
+The prevalence of SHV is between 12-29 % and may have a negative impact on sperm motility and contribute to a poor outcome in both natural and assisted conception

 Hyper-viscosity is not an uncommon finding, but the cause of abnormally residual viscosity of semen after it has coagulated and then liquefied is still unknown.
 Coagulation of the seminal plasma is a characteristic of the function of human seminal vesicles, whereas the liquefying factors originate in the prostate.
 If the consistency or viscosity of the semen after liquefaction is dependent on the interactions of secretions of both the seminal vesicles and prostate, then hyper-viscosity may be a consequence of alterations in the function of the male sex accessory glands.
 In particular, hyper-viscosity of semen samples is associated with hypo-function of the seminal vesicles.

-SHV is treated with a hypodermic needle, mucolytic enzymes, antibiotics and anti-inflammatory agents in certain cases.
+SHV is treated with mucolytic enzymes, antibiotics and anti-inflammatory agents in certain cases.
 Further research is needed to better understand the contributors to SHV and the treatments that can be used for infertile males with hyperviscous semen.